-Outlook: bleak As new technology co-opts accountants' craft, demand for their expertise will decreaseas will their salaries.
+THE ACCOUNTANT Outlook: bleak As new technology co-opts accountants' craft, demand for their expertise will decreaseas will their salaries.
 Sales of TurboTax and related software increased 13% last year.
 Cost of TurboTax: $39.99.
 Average cost of a CPA: $75 per hour.

 The same conflict will take place as the baby boomers age.
 Most won't be able to afford high wages for home care workers; yet those aides want, need, and deserve to be well-paid.
 Worse still, from the standpoint of society as a whole, if aging boomers can't afford home help, they may have to move into nursing homes and other assisted-living facilities, where the burden will fall on taxpayers and the government.